Best Static Code Analysis Tools Shortlist

 What are the cheapest and most expensive static code analysis tools?

-Among the tools listed here, the most affordable option is ESLint, which is open-source and free to use.
+Among the tools listed here, the most affordable option is ESLint, which is an open-source tool and free to use.
 The most expensive ones are usually comprehensive tools like SonarQube and Veracode, which can cost several hundred dollars per month, depending on the size of your team and the scale of your projects.

 Are there any free options for static code analysis tools?